A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Completing the Model: Cavity Exploration

 There are two possible types of flaws in the model obtained at the end of the PE phase.
 Type I flaws correspond to holes that are present in the already explored regions.
 As noted in Section II, these holes could be due to limitations of the sensor or local occlusions caused by small irregularities in the structure itself, and should be filled using a platform with a more appropriate reachable space, hence we do not consider them further.
-Type II flaws, called cavities in the following, correspond to regions that were missed during the PE phase, e.g., due to the situation depicted on Fig. \ref{fig:exploration}, and will be filled during the CE phase.
-Our exploration policies only need the location of the entrances of the cavities and in this subsection we describe an algorithm to determine these locations in the model.
+Type II flaws, called cavities in the following, correspond to regions that were skipped during the PE phase, due to the situation depicted on Fig. \ref{fig:exploration} in particular.
+These cavities will be filled during the CE phase, where the robot is allowed to move closer to the structure, although this means that the model will not necessarily be reconstructed up to a height $H_{\max}$ in some places.